 How Long Will a Hybrid Water Heater Last?

-Hybrid water heaters may last ten years or longer without needing replacement.
-Many manufacturers offer a ten-year warranty on their hybrid water heaters, which is four years longer than the standard warranty on other water heater types (six years.)
+Hybrid water heaters may last 10 years or longer without needing replacement.
+Many manufacturers offer a 10-year warranty on their hybrid water heaters, which is four years longer than the standard warranty on other types (six years.)
 Your hybrid water heater will last longer if you keep it in good condition.

 How Do Hybrid Water Heaters Fail?

-- Tank corrosion: Hybrid water heaters do have a tank portion for the electrical heating back-up system.
-They always maintain hot water in the tank, and, like other tank-based water heaters, they can corrode or sediment can cause issues.
-A corroded tank cannot be replaced, so this is a cause of failure.
-It is especially important to have and replace the anode rod in the tank for this reason, and to flush sediment regularly.
+- Tank corrosion: Hybrid water heaters have a tank portion for the electrical heating back-up system.
+They always maintain hot water in the tank, and, like other tank models, they can corrode or sediment can cause issues.
+A corroded tank can’t be replaced, so this is a cause of failure.
+It’s especially important to have and replace the anode rod in the tank for this reason, and to flush sediment regularly.

-- Heating element/electrical issues: The heating element portion of the hybrid water heater is made of sensitive components, some of which are expensive to replace, especially the heating element.
-While sometimes you can fix lose contacts or other electrical issues, over a long enough time the electrical system on your hybrid water heater is likely to be a cause of failure.
+- Heating element/electrical issues: The heating element portion is made of sensitive components, some of which are expensive to replace, especially the heating element.
+While sometimes you can fix loose contacts or other electrical issues, over a long enough time, the electrical system on your hybrid water heater is likely to cause failure.

-- Compressor damage: The compressor is another important part of the hybrid water heater.
+- Compressor damage: The compressor is another important part.
 This one belongs to the heat pump portion.
-If a compressor is damaged, particularly through issues that could be fixed by maintenance, such as overfull filters which restrict air, then the water heater will fail overall.
-It is expensive to replace compressors.
+If a compressor is damaged, particularly through issues that could be fixed by maintenance, such as overfull filters, which restrict air, then the water heater will fail.
+It’s expensive to replace compressors.

-All of these causes of hybrid water heater failure have one thing in common: they can be significantly delayed with proper maintenance.
-Keep your hybrid water heater in good order and it may last well past ten years.
+- Keep up with maintenance: Most water heater issues can be significantly delayed with proper maintenance.
+Keep your hybrid water heater in good condition, and it may last well past 10 years.